Skip to main content

 Can a new employer recruit a worker whose previous sponsor was revoked?

-Yes.
-A new licensed sponsor can offer employment and submit a CoS for a worker who was affected by a revocation.
 There is no requirement for the worker to have worked for the new employer for three months before being sponsored, since this is a change of sponsor rather than a switch of immigration category.

 Right to work checks during the curtailment period